Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Olga

-The woman underwent an MRI, the conclusion: MRI picture of a moderately pronounced external replacement hydrocephalus.
-A variant of the development of the circle of Willis.
+The woman underwent an MRI, the conclusion: the MR picture is moderately pronounced external replacement hydrocephalus.
+Option for the development of the Circle of Willis.
 Decreased blood flow in the intracranial segment of the right VA.
-HELP DESCRIPT.
+HELP DECORD.

 Post date: 14.11.2013 23:50